ansonphong/postworld/php/README.md

 - Sets an image/attachment ID has been delegated as the avatar for the given user
 - Stored in __Wordpress User Meta__ `wp_usermeta`
   - Key : `pw_avatar`
+  - Value : Attachment ID in the Media Library

 #### Parameters